 Key Stage 4 (years 10 & 11)

 Students in Year 10 are offered the opportunity to narrow the subjects that they specialise in by following one of three option pathways: EBacc, Academic and Academic/Vocational.
 All students study GCSEs in English, English Literature, Maths, Science and a Humanities subject.
 These are then supplemented with three options from their chosen pathways.
 The three option pathways offer a comprehensive range of academic and vocational subjects that include: Business Studies, Performing Arts, Modern Foreign Languages, Design and Technology, Health and Social Care, PE and Art.
 Mostly these subjects are delivered through a GCSE syllabus with some BTEC and OCR.
 The option pathways also allow our most able students to opt for three separate sciences as part of a more challenging academic pathway.

 STEM pathways at Key Stage 4

 The academy offers students a number of academic and vocational STEM pathways that support and encourage students to choose STEM education and employment routes.
-The Science and Technology Faculty has relationships with STEM employers, further and higher education institutions who offer information, advice and guidance; mentoring and work place projects to students linked to future STEM careers, including dedicated routes for medical, dental and veterinary careers; engineering; programming; coding and enterprise.
+The Science and Technology Faculty has relationships with STEM employers, further and higher education institutions who offer information, advice and guidance; mentoring and work place projects to students linked to future STEM careers.